A-Z Glossary of Terms

 A statutory report detailing the financial activity of a company during its most recent 12-month financial year.
 The annual accounts must be delivered to Companies House within 9 months of the accounting reference date (ARD) and submitted to HMRC as part of the Tax Return.

 Articles of association

 Sometimes referred to as ‘articles of agreement’, this is a mandatory legal document that forms the constitution of a company.
-The articles outlines the internal structure of a company, the rules it must adhere to, how it should be managed, and the rights and duties of directors and shareholders.
-‘Model Articles’ is the most common format used.
+The articles outline the internal structure of a company, the rules it must adhere to, how it should be managed, and the rights and duties of directors and shareholders.
+'Model Articles' are the most common.

 An independent review of a company’s annual accounts, carried out by an accountant or auditor.
 The purpose is to ensure the financial statements are true and fair, prepared in accordance with the Companies Act, and meet the required accounting standards.
 ‘Small’ companies may apply for audit exemption.

 An entitlement afforded to ‘small’ companies whereby no audit of the annual accounts is required by an independent person.
 To qualify for exemption, a company must meet 2 of the following requirements: an annual turnover of less than £6.5 million; assets worth less than £3.26 million; no more than 50 employees.